grange85/everythings-swirling/_posts/2022/2022-12-01-just-like-christmas.md

 author_email: andy@grange85.co.uk
 date: '2022-12-01'
 categories:
- - Christmas
+ - christmas
- - Music
+ - music
 tags:
- - Low
+ - low
 excerpt: |
   I love Low, in the 90s I loved them more than most bands.
 We drifted apart - it was definitely me, not them, they kept on developing and I wanted them to be the same, it also didn't feel right watching them in 1000+ seated venues when the band I fell in love with played dingy indie rock clubs.
 But, I never really stopped loving them.
   #Low #LowTheBand #IndieMusic #Slowcore #DreamPop #JustLikeChristmas